 The Idaho State Tax Commission is currently reviewing tax years 2014 through 2017.
-All tax years after 2016 are open for examination in Montana and Oregon, and all tax years after 2017 are open for examination in Idaho.
+All tax years after 2017 are open for examination in Idaho, Oregon, Montana and Alaska.

 The Company believes that any open tax years for federal or state income taxes will not result in adjustments that would be significant to the consolidated financial statements.